What is Osteoporosis?

 Osteoporosis is diagnosed with a special scan called a bone densitometry scan.
 This is usually done of the lumbar spine or the upper thigh bone, takes about 15 minutes, and lets you know how dense the bone is compared to people of your age.

 The treatment of osteoporosis involves reducing any of the factors contributing to poor bone health.
-Your doctor may advise you to address your current exercise regime, review your medications or review current lifestyle factors that predispose you to osteoporosis.
+Your doctor may advise you to address your current exercise regime, review your medications or current lifestyle factors predisposing you to osteoporosis.
 Your doctor may also advise you to increase your:

 - Calcium intake via your diet or with supplements.
 Calcium is used to build and maintain bone health.